 DEMOS, STREET FOOD, BOOZE!

 ‘Who is going to be there on the Saturday?’ – we hear you say.
 Well, in keeping with our remit of celebrating the great and the good of British Cured Meat, there will be a host of activities and stalls to peruse and enjoy.
 Chef demos will be led by the likes of Calum Franklin, Steve Lamb of River Cottage and Cobble Lane Cured – plus an interesting collaboration with kimchi kings, Eaten Alive.
-Amazing street food will be supplied by leading lights on the scene – Pizza Pilgrims, Smoking Goat and Gather & Gather.
+Amazing street food will be supplied by leading lights on the scene.
 And the finest booze known to humanity will be available from Fourpure Brewery and from Cannon & Cannon’s very own bespoke wine bar.

 Factor in music by local bands and artists, such as The Voodoo Brass Band, Swanton Movers and Joseph Lofthouse – with DJ sets by Oren Sounds – well, the atmosphere is set to be electric.

 We also have some rather special judges on board, who will be exercising their educated palates to discern who should come top of the class.
 Coraling them to make up their minds for the overall winner could be tricky though.
 As they have a tendency to become distracted after a while.